-Key tip: your sentences can be formed with just a few words, or even use a single word if you believe that is sufficient to share your meaning.
+Key tip: your sentences can be formed with just a few words, or, sometimes, even a single word if you believe that is sufficient to share your meaning.

-Key tip: don't let the impact you want to create with your sentence be watered down by formality, tradition, and other biases, especially when writing fictional material.
+Key tip: don't let the impact you want to create with your sentence be watered down by too much formality, binding traditions, and other biases, especially when writing fictional material.
 You may seek fluidity, flow and a certain "naturalness" in your writing.
-So why not explore, discover and test the boundaries - and maybe even go beyond?
+So why not explore, discover and test the boundaries — and maybe even go beyond?